 The bottom line is I didn’t have any special education or training.
 I just knew that this “VA-thing” was my ticket out of the cube farm.
 But I didn’t even know what a VA did or how to get started.
 Then I thought, well how AM I going to do this?
 I’ve always been an employee – I have no idea how to be a business owner.
 Plus, what do I need to know to become a VA?

 I Started By Researching Everything

 And anything I could find about the VA Industry and being a Virtual Assistant.
 Now realize, 10 years ago when I started my business, there was very limited information on all things VA.
 Not to mention that all the books and training I bought were all focused on being an Admin.

 I didn’t want to be an Admin.
 I hadn’t been an Admin in 20 years.
 I knew I had skills that I could use, but not as an admin.
 So, that was my first stumbling block.
 I thought, well, I don’t want to go back and be an admin, no offense to admins, but that’s not what I wanted to do.

 As I started to do more research, I realized that it’s just a perception.
-The VA industry is NOT admin specific, it’s incredibly diverse.
-There are so many different skill sets in this industry!
+This industry is NOT admin-specific, it’s incredibly diverse.
+There are so many different services in the VA industry!
 I quickly realized that I had skills that are transferrable!
 Woo Hoo!
 I have Project Management skills, plus I’m a techie!
-And… I can learn!!
+And I can learn!!